opengdpr/OpenDSR/operating_model.md

 - Participants are encouraged to be from product, engineering and privacy/legal/compliance roles as the content is technical.

 ### What is expected of working group members?
-The Working Group drives the OpenCompliance initiative:
+The Working Group drives the OpenDSR initiative:
 - Answering GitHub issues and interacting with the community at large
 - Reviewing and commenting on GitHub pull requests
 - Authoring and reviewing Github wiki pages and other resources to help the community
 - Participating in quarterly meetings with other working group members
-- Building support for OpenCompliance into your products
+- Building support for OpenDSR into your products
-- Champion the OpenCompliance initiative in your day-to-day discussions
+- Champion the OpenDSR initiative in your day-to-day discussions

 ### How are new working group members added?
 - New members must be proposed and receive 75% support from existing working group members